davidosxo/commands/commands.md

  Viles's Command List:

 Moderation commands:
-> ban - ban a user
+> ban - ban an user
-> unban - unban a user
+> unban - unban an user
-> kick - kick a user
+> kick - kick an user
-> mute - mute a user
+> mute - mute an user
-> unmute - unmute a user
+> unmute - unmute an user
+> silence - silence an user
+> unsilence - unsilence an user

 Utility commands:
 > afk  - away from keyboard